patrickjames242/react-extend-components/README.md

 Please note, however, that the types for all the props of the root element (`MainAppButton` in this case), are marked as optional by default.
 If you would like to require those props, add them to your [custom props](#customizing-props) generic parameter.

-You can also define custom components in an `additionalComponents` object when creating your component extender so that you can access them on the extender using the same dot syntax that you would use for html elements.
+You can also define custom components in an `additionalComponents` object when creating your component extender so that you can access them on the extender using the same dot syntax that you would use for HTML elements.

 ```tsx
 // in ComponentExtenders.ts